RickyBhatti/FiveM-Automated-Server-Slots/README.md

 ## Installation
 1. Download the latest release.
-2. Drag DiscordAPI into your resource folder.
+2. Drag automated-server-slots into your resource folder.
+3. Edit the config.lua file to your liking.
-3. Go to your server.cfg, and write "start automated-server-slots".
+4. Go to your server.cfg, and write "start automated-server-slots".

 That's it!
 If everything went correctly, the next time you start your server, you'll see automated-server-slots outputting messages within the console.